Sexual harassment can occur any time a person is undertaking a work-related activity.

 - when attending meetings and appointments in another workplace

 - while travelling for work.

-The Equal Opportunity Act 1984 (SA) requires employers to prevent sexual harassment in the workplace.
+The Equal Opportunity Act 1984 requires employers to prevent sexual harassment in the workplace.

 This applies regardless of whether the harasser is another worker, customer or client.

-If an employer knows about it happening (or should have known) they must act to stop it and prevent it from happening again.
+If you knows about it happening (or should have known) you must act to stop it and prevent it from happening again.

 Employers can adopt the following to reduce the risk of sexual harassment:

 - develop and promote a written policy which rules out sexual harassment in the workplace

 - inform all staff of what you expect of them